Imposter syndrome refers to the internal experience of believing you are not as competent as others perceive you to be.

 Research shows that approximately 70% of people will experience imposter syndrome at some point in their lives.

-It’s prevalent among high-achieving individuals, particularly in competitive environments like academia and corporate settings.
+The symptoms are prevalent among high-achieving individuals, particularly in competitive environments like academia and corporate settings.
 Understanding these statistics can help normalize the experience and remind you that you’re not alone in this struggle.
+(1)

-The root cause of imposter syndrome is a deep disconnect between how you perceive yourself and the reality of your accomplishments.
+The root cause of feeling like a fraud is a deep disconnect between how you perceive yourself and the reality of your accomplishments.
 It’s fueled by self-doubt, perfectionism, and the fear of not meeting internal or external expectations.

 For starters, most people grow up hearing that they need to be perfect to succeed—get the grades, land the job, check all the boxes.